Dennis-03/feature-shop-api/Readme.md

 		feature_id
 		feature_coins
 		status

+Top 4 APIs

+1. login API - username , pass
+2. Show All features - DONE ( api: http://127.0.0.1:5000/api/get-all-features )
+3. show user features by user id - display status
+4. show user teams by user ids - DONE ( api: http://127.0.0.1:5000/api/get-teams-of-member/<user_id> )

-	need to get:
+Need to get:

-		How much tact coins user-XYZ collected?
+1. How much tact coins user-XYZ collected?
-		How much tact coins team-ABC collected? - DONE
+2. How much tact coins team-ABC collected? - DONE
-		How much do we owe to team-ABC which has to be released soon? - DONE Which team collected max coins in this week?
+3. How much do we owe to team-ABC which has to be released soon? - DONE
+4. Which team collected max coins in this week?

 --------/